 Building and creating your own garden is a labor of love, and if you give yourself free rein, it can also be very expensive.
 Buying containers, plants, tools, and even bigger pieces of kit, like greenhouses and sheds!
 That’s why I try to DIY as much as I can for the garden, especially if I can do it with free, reclaimed, and eco-friendly materials.
 Everything from making newspaper plant pots to pallet planters and propagating new plants!
 Browse all gardening project ideas.

 You can read ideas here or watch videos that show you how!
 Above are two of the many gardening videos that I share regularly on the Lovely Greens YouTube channel.
 I highly encourage you to subscribe, and if you click the bell icon on my channel, you’ll get notifications when new videos are out.
 The videos I make often the topic of pieces here on the website, such as how to make newspaper plant pots or perennial vegetables for your garden.
 You can browse all articles with videos here.

 Frequently Asked Questions

-- Where can I see more on your garden?
+Where can I see more of your garden?

-- Read read read.
-Get inspiration from blogs like Lovely Greens, gardening books, and gardening tv shows.
+- Read and watch videos from trusted sources.
+Get inspiration from blogs like Lovely Greens, gardening books, and gardening TV.
+YouTube is a great place for information!
 I also recommend that you read this article on 15 Mistakes that Beginner Gardeners Make.
 It will help you avoid some of the pitfalls.